1. Declutter your belongings

 As well as removals firms, Which?
 Trusted Traders covers builders, plumbers, plasterers and locksmiths, all of whom could come in handy if you're planning on doing work to your new home.

 Get the best products for your home and garden

 Whether it's a new washing machine, dishwasher, lawn mower or TV, nearly all of us buy at least a few new things when we move house.
-To ensure you buy the very best products for your budget and avoid the duds, try Which? for £1 to access our expert, lab-tested product reviews.
+To ensure you buy the very best products for your budget and avoid the duds, join Which? and get full access to all our reviews.